k-cybulski/survivingdke/index.md

 	* Setup a group of students to review the course material.
 Split it up into sessions for making exercises and theory review.
 Get an experienced student to help with the theory review.
 	* Help a group of students if you are experienced.
 The best way to review theory is to see if you can explain it to someone else.

-## Professors

-* Prof. Kelk: Don't miss a single lecture.
-He is the best at explaining complex subjects.

-		Seriously

-* Prof. Thuijsman: Don't miss a single lecture.
-His syllabi tend to not cover techniques he explains in class.

-		Double seriously, you'll hate yourself come exam.

-* Prof. Karel: Pay attention and write down everything said in his lectures.
-It will come back on exams.

-		It might save you an extra YEAR of studying

-* Prof. Collins: Don't get scared when he goes down the rabbit hole with mathematical proof.
-Try to follow, but rest assured you will not need to replicate the proof on your own.
-He usually summarizes the end result, and the process provides insight into why things are the way they are.
-Just be glad you are there along for the ride, you won't get the chance too often.

-* Prof. Paredis: Often overlooked, but a potential source of terrifyingly on-point and difficult questions during project review.
-Be respectful and he will give you insight into your project problem.

 ## Thesis

 * Pick a topic that you know you can finish in 30% of the time.